What is Linguistics?

 Because Linguistics is interdisciplinary, there is no specific A-level (or other equivalent) requirement: the Department welcomes applicants with an outstanding academic profile, regardless of whether this is science-oriented or arts-centred.
 Some formal study of language, either through learning languages and/or through English Language A-level, does, however, serve as a good preparation.

-Those invited for interview will have two interviews: one with the Tutor handling the application and one with the Director of Studies in Linguistics.
+Those invited for interview will have one academic interview with the Director of Studies in Linguistics which is expected to last approximately 30-40 minutes.
 A data-based problem, presented to candidates during the interview, will form part of the interview discussion.

 The Linguistics Open day will be held in conjunction with the Modern Language Faculty.
 Further details can be obtained from the MML Faculty website, or by phoning the Faculty Office on 01223 335000, or by emailing the Faculty at email@example.com.